-Smith’s ingenious strategies on how to improve American Airlines services included in-flight meals served fresh and hot, giving discounts to people who fly regularly (including stewardesses/flight attendants), the enhanced ticket reservation system, and more.
+Smith’s strategies on how to improve American Airlines services included in-flight meals served fresh and hot, giving discounts to people who fly regularly (including stewardesses/flight attendants), the enhanced ticket reservation system, and more.

-Cyrus Smith – How Smith Greatly Influenced and Challenged Airline Systems
+Smith Greatly Influenced and Challenged Airline Systems

-A Texan at heart, Cyrus Smith earned his degree from the University of Texas and went on to work several different jobs until he became vice president of Southern Air Transport when he was only 30 years old.
+A Texan at heart, Cyrus Smith, earned his degree from the University of Texas and went on to work several different jobs until he became vice president of Southern Air Transport when he was 30 years old.
 Through Southern Air Transport’s merger with American Airlines, Smith was appointed the president for American Airlines.

 The Cyrus Smith Quick Bio

 Key Success Traits: knows how to balance employee and employer relationships, a risk-taker.

 Apart from being a business leader in the transportation industry, Cyrus Smith also dabbled in politics and entered the Cabinet in 1968.
 He was with the Cabinet for only a short time due to his distaste for bureaucratic practices.